Marginalization of Regression-Adjusted Treatment Effects in Indirect Comparisons with Limited Patient-Level Data: Introduction

 \section{Introduction}

-The development of novel pharmaceuticals requires several stages, which include regulatory evaluation and, in several jurisdictions (including the United Kingdom), health technology assessment (HTA).
-To obtain regulatory approval, a new technology must demonstrate efficacy and randomized controlled trials (RCTs) are the gold standard for this purpose, due to their potential in limiting bias.\cite{temple2000placebo} Evidence supporting regulatory approval is often provided by a two-arm RCT, typically comparing the new technology to placebo or standard of care.
-In certain jurisdictions, following such approval, HTA addresses whether the health care technology should be publicly funded by the health care system.
+The development of novel pharmaceuticals requires several stages, which include regulatory evaluation and, in several jurisdictions, health technology assessment (HTA).\cite{vreman2020decision} To obtain regulatory approval, a new technology must demonstrate efficacy and randomized controlled trials (RCTs) are the gold standard for this purpose, due to their potential in limiting bias.\cite{temple2000placebo} Evidence supporting regulatory approval is often provided by a two-arm RCT, typically comparing the new technology to placebo or standard of care.
+Then, in certain jurisdictions, HTA addresses whether the health care technology should be publicly funded by the health care system.
 For HTA, manufacturers must convince payers that their product offers the best ``value for money'' of all available options in the market.
 This demands more than a demonstration of efficacy\cite{paul2001fourth} and will often require the comparison of treatments that have not been trialed against each other.\cite{sutton2008use}

-In the absence of head-to-head trials, indirect treatment comparisons (ITCs) are at the top of the hierarchy of evidence to inform treatment and reimbursement decisions.\cite{dias2013evidence} Standard ITCs use indirect evidence obtained from RCTs through a common comparator arm.\cite{dias2013evidence, bucher1997results} These techniques are compatible with both individual patient data (IPD) and aggregate-level data (ALD).
+In the absence of head-to-head trials, indirect treatment comparisons (ITCs) are at the top of the hierarchy of evidence to inform treatment and reimbursement decisions, and are very prevalent in HTA.\cite{dias2013evidence} Standard ITCs use indirect evidence obtained from RCTs through a common comparator arm.\cite{dias2013evidence, bucher1997results} These techniques are compatible with both individual patient data (IPD) and aggregate-level data (ALD).
 However, they are biased when the distribution of effect measure modifiers differs across trial populations, meaning that relative treatment effects are not constant.\cite{phillippo2018methods}